 The benefits of incorporating blockchain technologies to enhance the protection of the supply chain, promote clinical trials, and improve patient data management effectiveness are obvious.
 Of course, some degree of danger comes with the introduction of every new technology.
 While blockchain technology is attractive because it guarantees confidentiality, it is not possible to completely remove or ignore the risk of data breaches or system failures.
 Scalability is also a concern which has yet to be tackled.

-“Composed by: Kritika, Col Niteesh and Sneha are curious about emerging health innovations and want to use their expertise to help India’s healthcare sector develop while also gaining new experiences.”
+“Composed by: Kritika Arora, Col Niteesh Kumar, Sneha Khurana are curious about emerging health innovations and want to use their expertise to help India’s healthcare sector develop while also gaining new experiences.”

-“Dr Priyanka Gupta and Dr Reshu intend to use their medical backgrounds to help streamline the health-care system.”
+“Dr Reshu Mathur and Dr Priyanka Gupta intend to use their medical backgrounds to help streamline the health-care system.”